Perturbative Resonance in WIMP paradigm and its Cosmological Implications on Cosmic Reheating and Primordial Gravitational Wave Detection: Introduction

-However, for the WIMP paradigm \cite{Dodelson:2003ft}, the phase of DM production is usually ignored in conventional analysis as it is irrelevant to the relic abundance \cite{Bertone:2004pz}.
-With such oversimplified assumption, these extra metric fluctuations are not supposed to accumulate in its initial thermal equilibrium background.
+In the standard WIMP scenario \cite{Dodelson:2003ft}, it is typically assumed that DM starts in thermal equilibrium and the production phase is instant ($\Gamma_{WIMP}\gg H$), as such assumption does not affect the relic abundance \cite{Bertone:2004pz}.
+However, with such oversimplified assumption, these extra metric fluctuations are not supposed to accumulate in its initial thermal equilibrium background.
 Therefore, the co-evolution of DM density perturbation and the scalar modes of metric perturbation is trivial and no perturbative resonance can be observed in the conventional WIMP paradigm.

+To overcome this obstacle, we embed a simple phase of DM production into the standard WIMP paradigm.
+By doing so, we obtain a pre-thermal equilibrium WIMP DM model that we can study the evolution of DM density perturbation during the post-reheating DM production phase.
+For this pre-thermal equilibrium WIMPs scenario, it initially has a era of freeze-in-like production, but then obtains thermal equilibrium, which the NEQDM (and other Freeze-in models) never obtain.
+Moreover, if the production phase is instant in the pre-thermal equilibrium WIMPs, the standard WIMP is recovered~\footnote{More specifically, as we will show in Figure~\ref{fig:Phi.pdf}, for the pre-thermal equilibrium WIMP picture explored in this paper, the standard WIMP picture is recovered by taking the coupling constant $\lambda$ to be large enough.}.